altunidev/youtube-newtab-ext/interactions.md

 - Use the **"Open Current Video in Embed"** button to open and pause the video automatically.

 Let me know if you'd like further adjustments!

+---

+Everything else was pretty much fine tuning tweaks and such to the CSS of the popup window.
+Pretty standard stuff I suppose.
+Made some lil tweaks but I don't really care about professionalism or refinement on this tiny bit of practice here anyway.